Mindful Sex Is Mind-Blowing Sex

 What is this powerful thing called mindfulness?

-Another way I’ve heard mindfulness described is it’s putting your mind and body in the same place.
+Another way I’ve heard mindfulness described is that it’s putting your mind and body in the same place.
 Recall that roller coaster: As you fly downhill, your mind and body are focused on the same sensations.
 But in daily life, your body may do one thing while your mind is somewhere else.

 Your body can be in the midst of being touched by a sexual partner while your mind is thinking about an email you need to respond to.